 Drag and Drop Administration

 Didn’t major in computer science?
-No degree required.
+No degree is required.
 Most of what users see from menus to the dynamic functionality on each page can be fully customized with simple drag-and-drop controls on the back end.

 Got a bunch of users?
 Not a problem.
 WordPress lets you define different roles for different users – just like in real life – and lets you assign privileges accordingly.
 Users can register themselves (if you want), and can submit content for your review.